dayofai/dayof/context/frontend/product-panel/product-panel-spec.md

   - When an item lacks `display.sectionId`, the client **SHOULD** render it in the first section by `order`.
   - Empty sections (no items) **MAY** be hidden by the client.
+  - Add-ons with `relations.displayMode="nested"` render under their parent product and ignore `display.sectionId`.
+  - Add-ons with `relations.displayMode="section"` render in the section specified by `display.sectionId`.

 - **Items integrity**